This post is my submission to The Virtual Conference on Humanizing Mathematics.

 Perhaps my biggest insight came from the fact that when the list of Fellows came out, I asked the same question.

 For me, and maybe for Safia, this question was about access and safety.
 It was a stand-in for a whole list of questions: will I be the only one?
 Will I feel comfortable enough to engage fully?
 Will anyone sit with me?
 Is this a place where my unique perspective will be seen, let alone valued?
 Is it worth the social risk?

 When we imagine “math people” there are whole groups of students who know that the popular construction of that term does not include them.
 And so, because I was grappling with the issue myself, I had a powerful opportunity to speak authentically about the issue.
 I know that Safia wants to go into a STEM field.
 I also know that she doesn’t feel like a math person.
 Further still, she told me that her previous math teacher didn’t believe in her and that that experience made her disengage from math class.

 In this question, I have an opportunity to model something for Safia.
 I have an opportunity to go back and be the example that I didn’t have as a student.
 Which leads me to my last thought.

 Thought 3: What do I have to offer?

 What I have to offer my students is experience.
-I looked at the list and wondered too, and then I was able to move past the question without the answer.
-After years of asking this question I understand that what I really want to know is: Will it be worth the social risk?
+I looked at the list and I wondered too, but I was able to move forward without a definitive answer.
+After years of asking Safia’s question I understand that what I really want to know is: Will it be worth the social risk?